 The RHS Plant Finder list this and 3 other species of Ochagavia; this genus is very closely related to Fascicularia and the plants are similar and probably grow in similar conditions.
 O. carnea is native to Chile.

 The hundred or so species of Dyckia occur in Brazil and surrounding countries and they grow in similar conditions to Puya.
-Like puyas, they are large bromeliads and some are armed with vicious spines.
+Like puyas, they are large bromeliads (although some are much smaller) and often armed with vicious spines.
 The rosettes of the Dyckias are very varied and some species are extremely attractive; the flowers, however, lack striking colours and are less impressive than those of other bromeliads.
 We have a couple of the smaller species growing in pots in the greenhouse.

 4. Tillandsia usenoides

 This tillandsia is commonly known as Spanish Moss and is quite unlike any of the other Tillandsia species.
-I often expalin to friends and visitors that it is neither a moss nor is it particularly Spanish although it may be somewhat more Spanish than mossy.
+I often explain to friends and visitors that it is neither a moss nor is it particularly Spanish although it may be somewhat more Spanish than mossy.
 It hangs in festoons from trees in the damper parts of the southern United States and other places.
 Reputedly hardy in the U.K. but I have not had any great success with it outside: the wind, the driving rain, the birds, my neglect - all manage to ensure that the colony decreases in size during the colder months of the year.
 I have never found this plant madly exciting anyway.
 I grow this curiosity in the greenhouse and give it a regular misting with low strength plant food.
+Occasionally I dunk the festoons in a bucket of rainwater; thisensures that moisture finds its way into all parts of the plant - leaving them for in water for several hours will do no harm too long may cause rot to set in.
 The festoons increase in bulk steadily and can be carefully separated into smaller sections when required.